 He has received commissions from organizations such as the "Rhijnauwen Chamber Music Festival", the DuPage Symphony Orchestra, the Chicago Chamber Musicians, the Rembrandt Chamber Players, The Orion Ensemble, and Vents de Barcelona, as well as from individual artists Marion van den Akker, Keith Conant, Katinka Kleijn, Claire Chase, Eric Lamb, Noé Cantú and Elizabeth Ko.
 All works have been performed and recorded in past concert seasons.
 In 2004 his Music for Flute and Piano, recorded by Mary Stolper for Cedille Records, received a favorable review in the Gramophone.
 He has been Composer In Residence with and was member of Chicago’s New Music Ensemble CUBE.
 In this position, he received a grant from the American Composer’s Forum to write music for children’s concerts.
 Sebastian Huydts has taught at the College of the University of Chicago, Lake Forest College, Northwestern University and at the Merit School of Music in Chicago.
 Most recently he was invited as Artist-in-Residence at the University of Macedonia in Thessaloniki, Greece.

-At present he is Associate Professor and serves as both Interim Chair and Coordinator of Keyboard and String Studies at the Music Center of Columbia College Chicago.
+At present he is Associate Professor and serves as both Department Chair and Coordinator of Keyboard and String Studies at the Music Center of Columbia College Chicago.
 Aside from his activities at the college level, he has co-taught orchestration with Cliff Colnot in the MFA Music Composition for the Screen program.
-In addition, he is involved in the pre-collegiate program at Sherwood Community Music School.
-He regularly performs with Access Contemporary Music's Palomar Ensemble and with musicians from the Orquestra Simfònica de Barcelona i Nacional de Catalunya.
-In Spain he is represented by Musicantes concert management.
+In addition, he was involved in the pre-collegiate program at Sherwood Community Music School.
+He regularly performed with Access Contemporary Music's Palomar Ensemble and with musicians from the Orquestra Simfònica de Barcelona i Nacional de Catalunya.
 As of late 2009, his work is published by Jeanné, specialists in music for woodwinds and viola.